PratikKunapuli/PratikKunapuli.github.io/_news/announcement_iros_eqtrackingcontrol.md

 related_posts: false
 ---

-[https://pratikkunapuli.github.io/EQTrackingControl/](Leveraging Symmetry to Accelerate Learning of Trajectory Tracking Controllers for Free-Flying Robotic Systems) will be presented at the SymRob workshop at IROS 2024!
+[Leveraging Symmetry to Accelerate Learning of Trajectory Tracking Controllers for Free-Flying Robotic Systems](https://pratikkunapuli.github.io/EQTrackingControl/) will be presented at the SymRob workshop at IROS 2024!